Trick or treat? India's strong GDP figures mask economic reality

-NEW DELHI For Indian business, the government and the central bank, data revisions that have transformed the country's $2.1 trillion economy into one of the world's fastest growing are too good to be true.
+NEW DELHI For business, the government and the Reserve Bank of India, data revisions that have transformed India’s $2.1 trillion economy into one of the world's fastest growing are too good to be true.

 "Let's not get carried away – the ground reality is very different," one senior finance ministry official told Reuters after figures on Monday showed that India's economy outgrew China's in the three months to December.